fgm/container/README.md

 This module contains minimal type-safe Ordered Map, Queue and Stack implementations using Go generics.

+The Ordered Map supports both stable (in-place) updates and recency-based ordering, making it suitable both for highest performance (in-place), and for LRU caches (recency).

 ## Contents

 See the available types by underlying storage